markreha/cloudworkshop/sdk/docs/development/README.md

 **Getting Started Building the IoT Apps**
 ==================
 The Cloud Workshop SDK contains all the documentation, tools, and sample template applicationsrequired to build a simple, scalable, Cloud based suite of IoT applications.
-The following assumes you have setup Github, Codenvy, and OpenShift accounts.
+The following assumes you have setup Github, Codenvy, and OpenShift or Azure accounts.

 ![IoT Logical Architecture](../architecture/images/logical.png)

 Get the SDK and Code
 --------------------

 To get started first clone the SDK to your local file system and then create your remote repositories in Github for the two IoT applications required to support an end to end working IoT application.
 You will first need to create a Github account if you do not have one already.
-Moving forward all application code should be maintained in your own local and remote Github repositories because any code imported or managed by the Codenvy Cloud IDE and build/deployed to the OpenShift PaaS Cloud will use Github as the source repository.
+Moving forward all application code should be maintained in your own local and remote Github repositories because any code imported or managed by the Codenvy Cloud IDE and build/deployed to the OpenShift PaaS or Azure Cloud will use Github as the source repository.
  1. [Clone the SDK](https://github.com/markreha/cloudworkshop) to your local file system or local GIT repository.
  2. Create two repositories 'cloudservices' and 'cloudapp' in your Github account.